lucasdillmann/nginx-ignition/docs/configuration-properties.md

 ### Connecting to a PostgreSQL database

-nginx ignition can be used with its embedded database (powered by H2), but its strongly recommended that any long-term installation is used alongside a PostgreSQL database.
+nginx ignition can be used with its embedded database (powered by SQLite), but its strongly recommended that any long-term installation is used alongside a PostgreSQL database.
 To do so, the following environment variables must be informed:

 - `NGINX_IGNITION_DATABASE_DRIVER` with the database type